hashgraph/hedera-smart-contracts-libs-lab/javascriptTestWithEthersJs/README.md

 The example runs through the following steps to test the contract
 * Deploys the `Token.sol` contract
 * Creates an account
-* Calls the `balanceOf` contract function and tests the output
+* Calls the `balanceOf` contract function
-* Calls the `totalSupply` contract function and tests the output
+* Calls the `totalSupply` contract function
+* Checks balance and supply match
-* Queries the `balanceOf` contract function and tests the output
+* Queries the `balanceOf` contract function
-* Queries the `totalSupply` contract function and tests the output
+* Queries the `totalSupply` contract function
+* Checks balance and supply match
 * Calls the `transfer` contract function, sending 100 to tne account created at the beginning
 * Queries the `balanceOf` contract function for the account and tests the output
 * Calls the `transfer` contract function with an amount higher than total supply, checks the contract reverts